-Cash and cash equivalents include cash on hand, time deposits in banks and other short-term, highly liquid investments originally expiring in 3 months or less.
+Cash and cash equivalents include cash on hand, time deposits in banks and other short-term, highly liquid investments.

-2.15 Bank and debt security debt
+2.15 Bank and Debt Security Debt

 Bank funding such as debt securities issued are initially recognized at fair value, net transaction costs.
 Liabilities with third parties are later valued at amortized cost.
 Any difference between the funding obtained (net of the costs required to obtain it) and the reimbursement amount is recognized in the income statement during the term of the debt using the effective interest rate method.